Apple felt like a totally different company today

-While I sat inside the Steve Jobs Theater watching Big Bird talk to a hand puppet on the stage I realized Apple was not the same company I knew not long ago.
+While I sat inside the Steve Jobs Theater watching Big Bird talk to a hand puppet on the stage, I realized Apple was not the same company I knew not long ago.

 No new devices were announced.
 There were no slides filled with impressive specs or performance metrics.
 No oohs and ahhs.
 No “one more thing.”